ivoaz/twattle/README.md

 README
 ======

-What is TweetEat?
+What is Twattle?
 -----------------

-TweetEat allows you to research the sentiment for brand or product.
+Twattle allows you to research the sentiment for brand or product.
 It is an academic project created by four Computer Science students in Web Science seminar at University of Latvia.